metricly/hugo-www-site/content/blog/posts/2018/04-05_state-of-devops-in-2018-part-1.md

 For next post, steps that will be addressed:

-  The need to embrace failure and, in particular change how leadership views failure.
+- The need to embrace failure and, in particular change how leadership views failure.
-  Bringing everyone into the conversation—and making that a priority (with examples) Automate more, not less (minimize human error, generate trust by focusing on what really matters, needs to change) Generate trust in people and systems (through first three) Robyn Weisman lives in Los Angeles and is the founder and principal of WriteTech Content– a content marketing firm for companies in the enterprise tech space.
-Robyn has written about the enterprise since 2000, both as a reporter and copywriter.
+- Bringing everyone into the conversation—and making that a priority (with examples)
+- Automate more, not less (minimize human error, generate trust by focusing on what really matters, needs to change)
+- Generate trust in people and systems (through first three)